riccardik/exp_assignment3/readme.md

 	 - `state_c_random.py`: node that radomly sends commands to the robot;
  - `launch` folder:
      - `display.launch`: launch file that launches Rviz to check the model of the robot;
-     - `simulation_controlled.launch`: launches the simulation where commands are received from the user;
+     - `sim_controlled.launch`: launches the simulation where commands are received from the user;
-     - `simulation_random.launch`: launches the simulation where commands are generated randomly;
+     - `sim_random.launch`: launches the simulation where commands are generated randomly;
 	 - `gmapping.launch`: launches the mapping procedure;
 	 - `move_base.launch`: launches the node that allows the trajectory planning;
+     - `simulation.launches`: launches the simulation, it is not to be called directly.

 </p>